FAQ – Employee Monitoring

 Q: Is it legal to monitor my employees’ workplace activities?

 Federal and state privacy laws in the US generally allow employers a great deal of leeway to define the extent of their employee monitoring programs.
 Some state and local laws require employee consent, yet others do not require companies to inform employees they are being monitored.
-Make sure to familiarize yourself with laws that apply in your location.
+Make sure to familiarize yourself with privacy laws that apply in your location.

 Q: Do I have to tell my employees that I’m monitoring their activities?

 Some states, including Connecticut and Delaware, prohibit employers from monitoring staff without prior notice.
 The federal Electronic Communications Privacy Act (ECPA) supports two cases for employee monitoring: When there is a “legitimate business purpose” for monitoring, and when prior employee consent has been obtained.
-In implementing an employee monitoring program for your company, it’s always best to research how the laws in your area apply and get employee consent whenever required.
+In implementing an employee monitoring program for your company, it’s always best to research how the privacy laws in your area apply and get employee consent whenever required.